Alabama reaches 20,000 deaths from COVID-19 - NewsBreak

 HUNTSVILLE, Ala.
 (WHNT) — Just over 20,000 Alabamians have died as a result of COVID-19 since the pandemic began more than two years ago.

-According to the latest update of the Alabama Department of Public Health’s (ADPH) COVID-19 dashboard, 20,026 people in Alabama have died from COVID-19.Family Dollar clerk stabbed, woman charged with attempted murder: Mobile Police
+According to the latest update of the Alabama Department of Public Health’s (ADPH) COVID-19 dashboard, 20,026 people in Alabama have died from COVID-19.16 Republican governors, including Ivey, ask for end to COVID-19 vaccine mandate for international travel

 ADPH shows 7,189 of those deaths occurred in 2020, 9,561 in 2021, and 3,276 this year.